-Camp Ramah in the Poconos, Congregation Leyv Ha-Ir ~ Heart of the City, Congregation Mikveh Israel, Congregation Rodeph Shalom, Congregation Shivtei Yeshuron Ezras Israel – the Little Shul, Gershman Y, Heymish Minyan, Hillel’s Jewish Graduate Student Network, Kol Tzedek, Makom Community, Mekor Habracha/Center City Synagogue, Minyan Tikvah, Moishe House Philadelphia, National Museum of American Jewish History, Repair the World: Philadelphia, Society Hill Synagogue , Spruce Street Minyan, Temple Beth Zion-Beth Israel, Tribe 12
+Camp Ramah in the Poconos, Congregation Leyv Ha-Ir ~ Heart of the City, Congregation Mikveh Israel, Congregation Rodeph Shalom, Congregation Shivtei Yeshuron Ezras Israel – the Little Shul, Heymish Minyan, Hillel’s Jewish Graduate Student Network, InterfaithFamily/Philadelphia, Kol Tzedek, Makom Community, Mekor Habracha/Center City Synagogue, Minyan Tikvah, Moed Philly, Moishe House Philadelphia, National Museum of American Jewish History, Repair the World: Philadelphia, Society Hill Synagogue, Spruce Street Minyan, Temple Beth Zion-Beth Israel, and Tribe 12.

 Will there be food?

 So much food!
-Shavuot dinner is being catered by The Dairy (under the supervision of Community Kashrus of Greater Philadelphia).
+Our kosher, dairy Shavuot dinner is being catered by Boscov’s.
 There will also be plenty of cheesecake and other goodies for dessert, snacks and caffeine throughout the night, and breakfast following morning services.